About the Project

 The luminosity upgrade of the Large Hadron Collider will increase the delivered instantaneous luminosity by an order of magnitude to search for new, rare, particles and perform precision measurements of the standard model of particle physics.
 The machine challenges are significant, including unprecedented understanding of the beam dynamics, high intensity collimation and the use of crab RF cavities.
 The project has entered a construction phase and there are key research and development beam physics’ studies needed to consolidate the performance of the baseline scenarios and to assess potential further improvements.

 The high brightness beams for HL-LHC operate the machine in a challenging and potentially limiting regime.
 The presence of the beam-beam interaction, with the crab cavities, machine non-linearities and other constraints will limit the stable motion and ultimately the luminosity performance of HL-LHC.
 During LHC Run 3 high brightness beams will be available from the injectors allowing validation of the beam-beam models developed so far at CERN and in the UK.
-Coupled with this is the need for effective halo control in this environment, and the deployment of novel hollow electron lenses and crystals to control the halo.

 The project is part of HL-LHC-UK, the UK project to deliver key R&D and hardware to HL-LHC in the areas of HL-LHC in beam dynamics, collimation, crab cavities, diagnostics, cold powering and surface treatments.
 The student will join a vibrant and supportive UK-wide team and will be based in the UK.
 There will be an opportunity to spend some time at CERN.

 How to apply: http://www.cockcroft.ac.uk/join-us

 Anticipated Start Date: October 2020 for 3.5 Years